ArchLeaders/Botw-Installer/README.md

 ## Setup

 Download the latest release and save it anywhere on your PC.
-(MC Edge thinks it has a virus because it's a `.exe` file.
+(MS Edge thinks it has a virus because it's a `.exe` file.
 Don't worry, it's safe.)

 Windows may also think it's a dangerous file due to it being unsigned.